niranjanadevi-s/softweb/README.md

 To develop a static company website to display the softwares and services provided by the company.

 ## DESIGN STEPS:

-### Step 1:
-Requirement collection.

-### Step 2:
+Step 1:Requirement collection.

-Creating the layout using HTML and CSS.
+Step 2: Creating the layout using HTML and CSS.

-### Step 3:
-Updating the sample content.
+Step 3: Updating the sample content.

-### Step 4:
-Choose the appropriate style and color scheme.
+Step 4: Choose the appropriate style and color scheme.

-### Step 5:
-Validate the layout in various browsers.
+Step 5: Validate the layout in various browsers.

-### Step 6:
-Validate the HTML code.
+Step 6: Validate the HTML code.

-### Step 7:
-Publish the website in the given URL.
+Step 7: Publish the website in the given URL.
 ## PROGRAM:

-NAME : Niranjana devi s

-REG NO : 212221220036

 ## home.html
 ~~~
 <html>
     <head>